mcclellan-d/mcclellan-d.github.io/_posts/2022-11-26-serverless-application.md

 # Serverless Application
 AWS Services Used: *S3, API Gateway, Lambda, Step Functions, Simple Email Service(SES), Simple Notification Service(SNS)*

+This was a silly lab but was an excellent way to incorporate many of the services covered by the Solutions Architect course.

 This lab consisted of 5 stages:
 - STAGE 1 : Configure Simple Email service
 - STAGE 2 : Add a email lambda function to use SES to send emails for the serverless application